ktaka-ccmp/fastapi-htmx-example/hx02/Readme.md

 # Updating two elements

-Since the app placed the `Load more` button outside of the table, I could not use the way this ["Click to Load"](https://htmx.org/examples/click-to-load/) example shows.
+Since the app placed the `Load more` button above the table, I could not use the way this ["Click to Load"](https://htmx.org/examples/click-to-load/) example shows.
 For HTMX, updating multiple elements is doable.
 However, it seems more challenging than updating a single element.